Jack’s Hacks: The Many Types of Webinar Email

 Attendee Follow Up (Operational)

-Since the recipient has already attended the webinar, the attendee follow-up email is your chance to offer a lot of related content.
-Make sure to thank them for attending and include a way to watch the webinar on-demand, but really focus on what they can do next.
+Since the recipient has already attended the webinar, the webinar follow-up email is your chance to offer much related content.
+Thank them for attending and include a way to watch the webinar on-demand, but prioritize your focus on what they can do next.

 No Show Follow Up (Operational)

-I believe that the goal of the no show follow-up is to convince the recipient to attend the webinar that they missed.
-We like to remind them of they registered for the webinar and that it’s now accessible at any time.
-We also recommend including a recap of what the webinar is about.
+I believe that the goal of the no-show follow-up is to convince the recipient to attend the webinar they missed.
+We like to remind them that they registered for the webinar and that it’s now accessible at any time.
+We also recommend including a recap of what the webinar was about and the content it covered.
 And, of course, a link to access the webinar.
 Keep it simple.